PanacheSocial/panache.social/README.md

 >
 > We are working on a stable release, and we are looking for contributors to help us.

-- Panache Social: Send and receive emails
+- Panache Social: Join the conversation, share your ideas.
-- Panache AI: Send and receive emails
-- Panache Emails: Send and receive emails
-- and more to come!

 ## Technologies